Moving to Bali: A Guide for Expats’ Permanent Stay (Updated for 2026)

 Can Foreigners Buy Property in Bali?

-Foreigners can’t directly own land but can lease property (up to 70 years) or use a PT PMA.
-Always consult a local legal expert first.
+Foreigners cannot own freehold land but can lease property for up to 70 years or use corporate ownership through a PT PMA.
+Always seek advice from a registered notary or legal consultant before purchasing or leasing property.

 Learn more: Can Foreigners Buy Property in Bali?